Wholly and exclusively: duality of, or non-trade, purpose: non-travel topics: interest payments

-There is guidance on the statutory provisions giving relief for interest paid by unincorporated businesses at BIM45650 onwards.
-For companies, loan interest is dealt with under the loan relationships regime at CFM30000.
-The rest of this manual page discusses the rules as apply to unincorporated businesses only.
+There is more detailed guidance on the statutory provisions giving relief for interest paid by unincorporated businesses at BIM45650 onwards.
+For companies, loan interest is dealt with under the loan relationships regime.
+There is guidance at CFM30000.
+The rest of this manual page discusses the rules that apply to unincorporated businesses only.

 Where interest arises partly for trade purposes and partly for other purposes you need to consider the amount to be allowed.
 Most frequently the need for a restriction arises where money is borrowed to fund drawings or make private purchases.

 The guidance that follows describes a Special Commissioners’ decision in such a case.
 Special Commissioners’ decisions do not create a binding precedent but are indicative of the approach that they would take in similar cases.

 Silk v Fletcher (SpC239/00) concerned the deduction of interest on bank loans taken out by a chartered accountant whose drawings exceeded his profits.
 There was a follow-up case, Silk v Fletcher (no 2), where computational aspects were considered.
 Guidance on the computation of the amount disallowable where loan interest is not wholly and exclusively for the purposes of the trade is at BIM45650 onwards.

 Mr Silk had been a partner in a firm of accountants for many years.
 The partners entered into a deed of partition.
 Initally, Mr Silk took out loans to make payments under the deed of partition for work in progress, book debts and fixtures and fittings, and subsequently took out further loans.

 Mr Silk’s accounts for each of the periods in question showed debit balances on capital account, and in all those years drawings exceeded net profits.
 By the end of the period the total amount of the loans was approximately the same as at the beginning.
 The accounts did not include any entry for goodwill.